How to Create an Internal Knowledge Base: A Complete Guide

 Centrally managing your strategic knowledge assets – subject matter expertise, intellectual property, and the knowledge of your key employees, is more important than ever before.

 The process of creating a knowledge base is simple.
 Start by determining your goals, building a team, and setting solid content guidelines.
 The rest of the process involves content creation, management, and publication.
+With a powerful tool like ProProfs Knowledge Base, you can implement these steps and roll out your knowledge base in minutes.

 Frequently Asked Questions